Reviews You Can Rely On

 Monday October 9, 2023

 Buying a cooler used to be so easy — you went to the store, pulled one of many simple, identical products off the shelf, and paid for it.
 Things got a bit more interesting a few years back with the advent of fancy-looking, expensive products making fantastic claims about the longevity of your ice.
 Since, the world of iceboxes has become flooded with what feels like zillions of options, all claiming to be the “best” one you'll ever own at the “low cost” of several hundred dollars.
 Figuring out which product will fit best into your lifestyle and budget is a daunting task.
 We've researched and tested scores contenders over the years to discover which ones perform best.
 Beyond just performance, many other factors go into choosing the right model.
-Here we walk through essential elements in the decision-making process to help you identify the best cooler for you.
+Here we walk through essential elements in the decision-making process to help you identify the right cooler for you.

 The Rovr RollR has separate compartments so you can keep your beer on one side and food on the other, if that's what you're after.